737R15/instabot.pyV2/README.md

 1. followed usernames saving to sqlite3
 1. Doesn't try to like again and time saving.
 1. Dosn't follow a person again.
+1. not liked 400 error fixed.
+1. Start and stop time.

 ## In Progress
-1. not liked 400 error
+1. Done

 # InstaBot